 The name of the contact is displayed here with an option to display the contact’s title or some other subtitle.

-If a description has been defined, it will appear in regular mode only.
+If a description has been defined, it appears in regular mode only.
 This is a good place to display something like an address.

 D. Action Icons

-There are four possible communication actions (call, FaceTime, message, and email) and it is up to the application team to decide which of the 4 to include for their use case.
+There are four possible communication actions (call, FaceTime, message, and email) and it is up to you to decide which of the four to include for your use case.

-Tapping on the contact cell itself will navigate to the profile detail screen of the contact.
+Tapping on the contact cell itself navigates the user to the profile detail screen of the contact.

-Tapping on the call icon will trigger an alert asking if the call should be made.
-If yes, then the phone call will launch.
+Tapping on the call icon triggers an alert asking if the call should be made.
+If yes, the phone call will launch.

-Tapping on the FaceTime icon will trigger an alert asking if the FaceTime call should be made.
-If yes, then the FaceTime call will launch.
+Tapping on the FaceTime icon triggers an alert asking if the FaceTime call should be made.
+If yes, the FaceTime call will launch.

-Tapping on the message icon will trigger a modal where the message can immediately be drafted and sent.
+Tapping on the message icon triggers a modal where the message can immediately be drafted and sent.

-Tapping on the email icon will trigger a modal where the email can immediately be drafted and sent.
+Tapping on the email icon triggers a modal where the email can immediately be drafted and sent.

-The Contact Cell is supported in both regular and compact width.
+The contact cell is supported in both regular and compact width.
 An optional description is available to be displayed in regular width.
-The width of the name and title container and description container is flexible and can be set by the app developer.
+The width of the name and title container and description container is flexible and can be set by you.

-Up to four action icons can be used, however, if four actions are used then a profile image cannot be used.
+Up to four action icons can be used, however, if four actions are used, a profile image cannot be used.